 Leaves: Leaves vary considerably depending on position.
 Middle stem leaves have a narrowly heart shaped to truncate base, with a lanceolate shape blade, somewhat arrow shaped providing the common name; these usually have a winged stalk.
 Lower basal leaves will usually have heart shaped bases, a long stalk with less of a wing and usually drop off by flowering time.
 Upper leaves can be stalkless or have a short winged stalk - these are less likely to look arrow shaped.
 Leaf edges vary from entire to a few small teeth to a number of coarse teeth.
 The underside of the leaf is of paler color with fine white hair on the mid-rib and some of the larger veins.

-Seed is a dry 4 to 6 nerved brown or purple obovoid shaped cypsela, 1.8 to 2.5mm long, with a whitish pappus for wind distribution.
+Seed is a small dry 4 to 6 nerved brown or purple obovoid shaped cypsela, 1.8 to 2.5mm long, with a whitish pappus for wind distribution.
 Seeds of the Symphyotrichum genus usually require at least 60 days of cold stratification for germination and in addition seeds of this genus are small and need light for germination.

 Names: The older scientific name for this aster is Aster sagittifolius.
 All the new world asters, formerly in the genus Aster, have now been reclassified, most into the genus Symphyotrichum.
 The genus name is from the Greek symphysis, for 'junction', and 'trichos', for hair, all of which relates to a fine division by botanists of certain plant characteristics.
 The species urophyllum, means 'leaves with a tail-like tip' - which in this case is a bit dense but probably refers to the small whip-like tip of the larger leaves (see photo below).
 The old species name referred to the arrow shape leaves which was a bit more straight-forward.
 The author names for the plant classification are as follows: ‘Lindl.’ is for John Lindley (1799-1865), English botanist who authored or co-authored a number of articles and books on plants, some with his own colored engravings; he was particularly interested in roses and orchids, an active member of the Royal Horticultural Society and a University professor.
 His work on this species was revised by ‘G. L. Nesom’ who is Guy L. Nesom (b.
 1945) American botanist who has published papers on the nomenclature of asters.